gbattra/CS5330/P1/README.md

 Usage: `$ ./VidDisplay`

 This will open up a video stream, pausing at each frame and allowing the user to execute commands on that frame via keystrokes.
 Below are the available keystrokes:
-- `s` - Saves the frame to an image file in `images/saved`
+- `s` - Saves the frame to an image file in `images/saved`.

+Filter commands:
 - `g` - Converts the image to grayscale.
-The user may press `s` to save this grayscale image.
-Otherwise press any key to continue.
 - `b` - Blurs the image using a 5x5 (1x5 seperable) Gaussian filter.
+- `x` - Applies a SobelX filter to the image.
+- `y` - Applies a SobelY filter to the image.
+- `l` - Blurs and quantizes the image.
+- `n` - Produces a negative of the image.
-Again press `s` to save the image.
-Otherwise any key to continue.
+ (**Note:** Press `s` after applying a filter to save the image.
+Or press any key to continue.)